-New Jersey cannot compete economically without a sophisticated work force, but it ranks a disappointing 49th in the nation in seats in public, four-year institutions of higher education per high school graduate.
+New Jersey cannot compete economically without a sophisticated work force, but it ranks a disappointing 46th in the nation in seats in public, four-year institutions of higher education per high school graduate.
 As a result, New Jersey is far and away the largest net exporter of college students in the United States.
-In the fall of 2008, of the 97,000 freshmen from New Jersey enrolled in degree-granting institutions, over 36,000 students, or more than 37%, enrolled in out-of-state institutions.
+In the fall of 2010, of the 100,778 freshmen from New Jersey enrolled in degree-granting institutions, 34,995 students, or almost 35%, enrolled in out-of-state institutions.
 Their loss to New Jersey was not replaced by a comparable number of students from other states.
-Many of these expatriates never return to live or work in New Jersey, thereby denying the state the benefits of their intelligence, energy, and ambition.
-With its knowledgedriven economy, New Jersey has no choice but to increase capacity in its historically under-built system of higher education.
+Many of these expatriates never return to live or work in New Jersey, thereby denying the state the benefits of their intelligence, energy and ambition.
+With its knowledge-driven economy, New Jersey has no choice but to increase capacity in its historically under-built system of higher education.

 The second largest university in New Jersey, Montclair State has been doing its part to address this grave problem.
-From 2000 through 2011, it conferred 27,958 baccalaureate and 8,754 graduate degrees.
+From 2000 through 2012, it conferred 31,102 baccalaureate and 9,787 graduate degrees.
 The University has served comparable numbers of non-degree students.
-During those same years, non-degree undergraduate enrollments in the fall and spring totaled 5,177, visiting summer enrollments amounted to 10,624, and non-degree, post-baccalaureate enrollments in the fall and spring numbered 30,092.
+During those same years, non-degree undergraduate enrollments in the fall and spring totaled 5,772; visiting summer enrollments amounted to 11,788; and non-degree, post-baccalaureate enrollments in the fall and spring numbered 31,599.

-Montclair State has been growing quickly.
-Between fall 2000 and fall 2011, it boosted undergraduate enrollments by more than 43% and graduate enrollments by almost 18%.
-Now enrolling 18,498 students, the University granted 68% more degrees in 2011 than it did in 2000.
+Montclair State has been growing.
+Between fall 2000 and fall 2012, it boosted undergraduate enrollments by almost 42% and graduate enrollments by more than 19%.
+Now enrolling 18,382 students, the University granted almost 84% more degrees in 2012 than it did in 2000.
 The University's growing reputation has brought an even swifter increase in applications.
 The College Board reports that Montclair State is the second most popular destination of New Jersey students' SAT scores.
-In 2011, Montclair State received close to 13.000 applications for 2,300 places in its freshman class, double the number of applications it received a decade ago.
+In 2012, Montclair State received nearly 12,500 applications for 2,207 places in its freshman class, double the number of applications it received a decade ago.
 More than 4,000 students applied to transfer to the University, another increase of 100% over ten years.

-This very significant increase in educational opportunity for New Jersey students has been supported by significant academic and campus life enhancements, including: new degree programs; a 68% increase in classrooms, laboratories, and specialized academic facilities and a 118% increase in on-campus housing for students since 1999; a new performing arts center and art gallery: a new student recreation center: a renovated athletic center; and extensive improvements to campus technology and infrastructure.
-As a result of expansion of the University's degree offerings, in the fall of 2011, Montclair State offered 54 distinct bachelor's degrees, 40 master's degrees, and 6 doctoral degrees.
-If concentrations are included, the count rises to 123 different bachelor's and 85 master's degrees.
+This very significant increase in educational opportunity for New Jersey students has been supported by significant academic and campus life enhancements, including: a 67% increase in classrooms, laboratories, and specialized academic facilities and a 122% increase in on-campus housing for students since 1999; a new performing arts center and art gallery; a new student recreation center: a renovated athletic center; new parking facilities; and extensive improvements to campus technology and infrastructure.
+The new Heights residence complex was honored for its contribution to the state's economic recovery and was recognized as the state's Leading Public-Private Partnership project by the New Jersey Alliance for Action.
+As a result of an expansion of the University's degree offerings, in the fall of 2012, Montclair State offered 57 distinct bachelor's degrees, 40 master's degrees and 6 doctoral degrees.
+If concentrations are included, the count rises to 120 different bachelor's and 83 master's degrees.

 Montclair State is a true opportunity university.
-In the fall of 2011, about 42% of freshmen were minority students, and only 35% of their fathers and 35% of their mothers had earned a four-year college degree, so many students were the first member of their family to attend college.
+In the fall of 2011, 42% of freshmen were minority students.
 In the fall of 2010, more than 38% of freshmen estimated that their family income was below \$50,000.
+Also, only 38% of their fathers and 43% of their mothers had earned a college degree, so many students were the first member of their family to attend college.